zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 The domain management basically solves these tasks:
   1. Introducing new domains into the system
-  2. Tracking entities in proto-data and assigning them to existing domains (online or offline tagging)
+  2. Tracking entities in protodata and assigning them to existing domains (online or offline tagging)
   3. Indexing
   4. Building networks on top of the entities in a domain (relationship management)
   5. Mediating communication between applications and domain (connection management, queries etc.)